jaymcgavren/jaymcgavren.github.io/_posts/2026-05-17-using-claude-code-to-migrate-to-chezmoi.markdown

 ---
 layout: post
-title: 'Migrating to Chezmoi using Claude Code'
+title: 'Using Claude Code to Migrate to Chezmoi'
 tags: []
 type: post
 published: true